A Creative Way to Recover From a Breakup

-My father suddenly died, and you texted me how sorry you were.
+My father died suddenly, and you texted me how sorry you were.
 You texted me the morning of the funeral, telling me you would be thinking of me.
 And then you texted again at the end of the day, asking how I was doing.

 I called you.
 “Where were you?”
 I asked.
-I wanted you to show up for me; by calling and not texting, coming to the funeral, and coming to my home for the shiva period.
+I wanted you to show up for me; by calling and not texting, by coming to the funeral, and by coming to my home for the shiva.

 I’m an empathic person and a good listener, but I was taken aback with your insensitivity.
 My father had just died.
 This was my time.
 I didn’t have the bandwidth to hear about your sadness.
 It felt needy and insensitive to me.

-By then, I had lost respect for you, and the relationship was over.
-I couldn’t be with someone who doesn’t follow through on promises and isn’t sensitive to my needs at the most challenging times of my life.
+By then, I had lost respect for you, and the relationship was over for me.
+I couldn’t be with someone who didn’t follow through on promises and wasn’t sensitive to my needs at the most challenging times of my life.
 I’d be there for you in a crisis.
 You were not there for me.
-And that’s inexcusable.
+And that’s not okay.

 I learned a few important things from you, and for that I want to thank you.